Lets Talk About e-Scooters

 Great addition to our community.
 Absolutely a few Idiots who have ruined it by dumping/ignorance.
 Lack or regard for anyone else.
 However overall I think they’ve been great especially given the rise in petrol these days.
 Limited zones etc appropriately.
 So other than damage occurred to them and ignorant riders (minority) they’re wonderful and would love them to stay around.

-Danyb asked about 2 years ago
+Danyb asked over 2 years ago

 Hi there